Gina Hinojosa: 2023

 During the 88th Texas Legislature, Hinojosa authored the Fully Fund Our Future Act.
-The bill would have invested 40 billion dollars into the Texas public school system, providing teachers with a $15,000 raise and school support staff with a $5,500 raise, increasing per-student funding from $6,160 to $8,947, and allocating an additional $2 billion dollars for special education services.
+The bill would have invested 40 billion dollars into the Texas public school system, providing teachers with a $15,000 raise and school support staff with a $5,500 raise, increasing per-student funding from $6,160 to $8,947, and allocating an additional $2 billion for special education services.
 However, Texas Governor Greg Abbott stated that he would not permit increasing public education funding or providing teacher pay raises unless school voucher legislation passed.
 As a result, public school districts did not receive additional state funding in 2023.

 2025

 In February 2025, Hinojosa posted a link to an interactive website where users could learn how much money local school districts would lose as a result of school voucher legislation.
 Governor Abbott, who had designated the passage of school vouchers as his first priority of the session, stated that Democrats either don't understand the legislation "or they lie about it."
 Hinojosa responded, "Call me a liar to my face," in a post accompanied by a video offering to educate the governor on school finance.

 In August 2025, Hinojosa was one of the 51 Democratic members of the Texas House who left the state to participate in the quorum bust in order to delay the passage of new congressional maps.
 While she was absent from the state, Attorney General Ken Paxton filed a lawsuit to attempt to remove Hinojosa, along with a dozen other representatives, from office by declaring their seats vacant.
 The members ultimately returned to the state before the Texas Supreme Court could issue a ruling, and the maps passed through the legislature, triggering a nationwide cycle of redistricting.
+In May 2026, the Texas Supreme Court ruled that it did not have jurisdiction in the legislative dispute and dismissed the case against the absent members.

+Political positions

+Education

+Hinojosa has been a vocal opponent of the state's current academic testing regimen for children and has advocated for an end to the State of Texas Assessments of Academic Readiness (STAAR) tests.
+If elected as governor, she has promised to replace the Commissioner of the Texas Education Agency Mike Morath.
+Hinojosa has also called for an end to the voucher program passed in the 2025 legislative session.
+In September 2026, she expressed her opposition to the widespread use of AI tools in education for young children.

+Data centers

+Hinojosa has called for a moratorium on the construction of data centers in Texas.
+She said that data centers "are owned by the richest men in the world.
+We're all footing the bill.
+There are no rules."

+Taxation

+Hinojosa supports the suspension of the Texas state gas tax as a way to ease rising fuel prices caused by the 2026 Iran war.
+Campaigning as a candidate for governor, Hinojosa proposed sending a $1,500 rebate check to every Texas household from the state's Economic Stabilization Fund, which she called a "corruption tax refund.".